Ivan Minnaert

-Ivan Jacky Minnaert is a Belgian football coach who is currently assigned to Vipers S.C of the Startimes Uganda Premier League.
-He holds an UEFA Pro Licence, the highest football coaching qualification.
+Ivan Jacky Minnaert is a Belgian football coach who was assigned to Vipers SC of the Startimes Uganda Premier League and they parted their ways on mutual ground after his contract expired.
+He holds a Union of European Football Associations (UEFA) Professional Licence, the highest football coaching qualification.
 He received the UEFA Pro Licence in 2012 from the Football Association of Spain.

 Career

 Mali

 Presented the head coach of Djoliba AC in autumn 2014, Minnaert set his sights on staying at the club for ten years and earning at least one trophy for them but stepped down from his position in 2015 when Djoliba games were invalidated, causing relegation to the second division before visiting Mali again in 2017.

 Kenya

 Negotiating a contract with AFC Leopards of the Kenyan Premier League in early 2016, the Belgian signed a two-year deal with Ingwe in late February, ending the unbeaten run of 35 games in the KPL of Gor Mahia, voted KPL coach of the month March but was fired by August for poor results, including a six-game winless run, despite being second early on, with some urging him to step down beforehand.
 In the end, he decided to sue AFC Leopards for salaries owed, which amounted to 24000 US dollars.